 If you want to heal country, then pay attention to First Nations Voices.
 This artwork hopes to capture the past and express deeply felt concerns regarding desecration of ancient sites and the struggle to reclaim cultural context.

-In my design, I wanted to capture how I look up to my mother and grandmother.
-Many of us can relate to this bond.
-The mother figure keeps the family together and makes the sacrifices for her children to achieve greater things, and who continues to inspire them to this day.
+This artwork honours female role models in our communities and their contributions.
+In my design, I wanted to capture how I look up to my mother and grandmother like how many of us can relate; the mother figure who has kept the family together, made the sacrifices and achievements made for us to achieve greater, who continue to inspire us.

 I come from a strong line of Aboriginal women.
-Descendant of old Granny Mibu and Neli Nidgeri, born at Pulan (Amity).
-My mother, artist and author is Sandra Rose Delaney nee Close.
+Descendant of old Granny Mibu, Neli Nidgeri, born at Pulan (Amity).
+My mother Sandra Rose Delaney nee Close who is a current artist and author.
 There’s also my maternal grandmother Marion Violet Close nee Currie who married into the close family.
 My Nan is 95 years old and still going strong.
-She’s originally from Jerico/Bunya Mountains, but an Elder of our community Minjerribah.
+She’s originally from Jerico/Bunya Mountains but an Elder of our community Minjerribah.

-This painting is our many family groups on country - past and present - that keep growing.
+This painting is our many family groups on country past and present that keep growing.
 The circles bounded together, for stronger relationships.
-The feminine colour palette was chosen to represent our women, with the touches of blue to reflect the Quandamooka Waters.
-Babragowi (pigface flowers), a native plant found along the coastal areas of Minjerribah, is depicted in this work as they remind me of the women in my life.
+Colours chosen to represent our women, with touches of blue to reflect Quandamooka Waters.
+Babragowi ‘pigface flowers’, a native plant found along the coastal areas of Minjerribah reminded me of the women in my life.
 My mother told me our Grannies gathered wildflowers for special occasions, for decorations in their homes and for the graves.

 I come from Quandamooka Country.
-This painting pays tribute to one of our Sea Country totems, Buangan (dolphin).
-Our old people called them 'porpoises.'
-Today, we greet Buangan in the blue waters of Quandamooka Sea Country with the Jandai greeting of 'yura' which acknowledges the Buangan presence and their relationship to our people.
+This painting pays tribute to one of our sea country totems, Buangan, the dolphin.
+Our old people called them porpoises.
+Today we greet Buangan in the blue waters of Quandamooka sea country with the Jandai greeting of ‘yura’ which acknowledges the Buangan presence and their relationship to our people.

 Stories handed down through our family tell of my grandfather Sonny Close as a fisherman when he used to strike the water to call Buangan who would chase the fish into the nets.
 Buangan would be rewarded by getting a share of the catch.
 In the old days, some Elders could claim as their own certain marked Buangan that frequented Pulan / Amity.

-I am always inspired to paint Buangan as they highlight an important aspect of my identity as a Quandamooka Saltwater Goori.
-In the night sky is three conjoined circles which represent our clan groups Ngugi, Goenpul and Noonuccal.
+I am always inspired to paint Buangan and they highlight an important aspect of my identity as a Quandamooka saltwater goori.
+The circles in the background represent Quandamooka Country with the three clan groups Noonuccal, Ngugi and Goenpul – my community, my people.

-The humpback whale is coming, watch her as she swims past heading north.
-It's humpback whale migration season during June to November each year.
+Yalingbila balgany, the whale is coming, watch her as she swims past heading north.
+It's whale migration season during June to November each year.
 Humpback whales travel north to the warmer waters in the colder months to have their offspring, then returning south with their young to Antarctica.

-I come from Quandamooka Country that's located on the coast of Brisbane.
-Minjerribah (North Stradbroke Island) is a great location for people hoping to see these whales breach above the water.
-Yalingbilia (whale) is not our totem, however they're special visitors to our waters.
+I come from Quandamooka country that's located on the coast of Brisbane.
+Minjerribah (North Stradbroke Island) is a great location for people from land to view these whales hoping to see them breach above the water.
+Yalingbilia is not our totem, however they're special visitors to our waters.

 We welcome them every year.
-I view them as such majestic creatures, which is what inspired me to paint the Yalingbila.
-I've painted it passing by Quandamooka Country under the night sky.
-Above the ocean is three conjoined circles which represent our clan groups Ngugi, Goenpul and Noonuccal.
+I view them as such majestic creatures which made me paint this whale under the night sky using these colours as it passes Quandamooka Country in the background.
+This is actually three circles presenting our clan groups Ngugi, Goenpul & Noonuccal.

 Having a connection to our home lands, passing on knowledge and customs down to our younger generations is important to us.
 After all the years of oppression and removal it’s something we still fight for.
-I’m from Quandamooka Country where there is three clan groups known as Nughi of Moorgumpin (now known as Moreton Island) and the Nonuccal and Goenpul of Minjerribah.
-We are also known as Yoolooburrabee “People of the sand and sea.”
+I’m from Quandamooka Country where there is three clan groups known as Nughi of Moorgumpin (now known as Moreton Island) and the Noonuccal and Goenpul of Minjerribah- they represent the three circles in the design.
+We are also known as Yoolooburrabee “People of the sand and sea”.

 Our Languages Matter

-Below the community circles is series of undulating lines in an arc-shape with multi-coloured dots entrapped.
-Shara defines these as the different dialects within the hundreds of Indigenous language groups.
+Below the community circles is a semi circle of different coloured dots and Shara defines these as the different dialects within the hundreds of Indigenous language groups.
 The patterns in the top of the painting are to be seen within that sense of flow of culture.
-The series of hand prints, painted in a shadow effect, represent the hands of the ancestors.
+The shadow of hands in the sides of the work are the hands of the ancestors.

 Swipe to see more